Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Experiment

-To validate the robustness of the controllers, all parameters were optimally tuned under the no-payload condition of the cart and then kept fixed when additional loads were introduced.
-As shown in Fig. \ref{exp:force}, all algorithms perform well without payload.
-However, once a load is applied, the PD controller’s tracking quality deteriorates.
-The PD+F controller performs slightly better but still fails to maintain the error within the acceptable threshold.
-The remaining algorithms satisfy the convergence requirements, although the DPD controller exhibits noticeable lag.
-Under heavy loading conditions, nearly all algorithms fail except ours, which achieves high execution accuracy with minimal delay.
+To evaluate robustness under various disturbance, all controller parameters were first optimally tuned in the no-payload condition and then kept fixed as additional loads were introduced.
+For GOB, gain-related parameters such as $l_1, l_2, l_3$ are tuned to be as large as possible before noise amplification appears in the disturbance estimation, while other range-related parameters are adjusted according to experimental requirements.
+We set $l_1=12, l_2=48, l_3=60$, $\sigma_1 = \sigma_2 =0.2$, $\delta_1 = \delta_2 = 0.5$, $\sigma_3 = 0.5$, $\delta_3 = 0.7$, $\xi_\text{min} = -3.0$ and $\xi_\text{max} = 3.0$ in our experiment.
+As shown in Fig.~\ref{exp:force}, most algorithms perform well without payloads.
+However, once a load is applied, the tracking performance of the PD controller degrades significantly.
+The PD+L controller shows marginal improvement but still fails to keep the error within an acceptable bound.
+The remaining controllers satisfy the convergence requirements, though the DPD controller exhibits noticeable lag.
+Under heavy payloads, nearly all methods fail except ours, which maintains high tracking accuracy with minimal lag.
+In practice, the GOB and our adaptive controller runs at over 3000 Hz.
+We also compare the tracking errors of our adaptive controller using the LESO (purple) and the GOB (red).
+The GOB exhibits smaller oscillations and faster convergence, which can be attributed to its more accurate disturbance estimation when the angular error is large.

+We further evaluate the regulation performance of different controllers under varying payloads.
+The desired trajectory is defined over $\theta=\pm 0.3 \mathrm{rad}$.
+A 22.2kg load is applied at specific time instants, and once the controllers’ adaptive parameters have converged, the load is removed.
+Using PD and DPD as baselines, we demonstrate that the proposed controller achieves rapid and stable regulation.
+The demonstration video is available on our \href{https://sites.google.com/view/mpac-pushing/}{website}.